microsoft/fluentui/packages/react-checkbox/etc/react-checkbox.api.md

 import type { ComponentSlotProps } from '@fluentui/react-utilities';
 import type { ComponentState } from '@fluentui/react-utilities';
 import type { ForwardRefComponent } from '@fluentui/react-utilities';
-import type { IntrinsicSlotProps } from '@fluentui/react-utilities';
+import type { IntrinsicShorthandProps } from '@fluentui/react-utilities';
 import { Label } from '@fluentui/react-label';
 import * as React_2 from 'react';